YuanXue1993/WireframeRenderer/README.md

 **Example Single GPU Training**

-If you are training with colorguided rendering:
+If you are training with color guided rendering:
 ```
 python train.py --gpu 0 --batch_size 14
 ```
-If you are training without colorguided rendering:
+If you are training without color guided rendering:
 ```
 python train.py --gpu 0 --batch_size 14 --nocolor
 ```